 Our initial project focused on Haiti, following the devastating earthquake in 2010.
-There, children of the Maranatha School and Orphanage were invited by the filmmaker to paint their hopes for the future.
+There, children of the Maranatha School and Orphanage were invited to paint their hopes for the future.
 The 200+ images inspired the “I Am Haiti” exhibition.

 Sales from the exhibition funded the rebuilding of their school, destroyed in the disaster.
-The children’s artwork was then commissioned to be made into luxury cashmere scarves as the annual corporate gift presented by Conde Naste to their executives and clients.
+The children’s artwork was then commissioned to be made into luxury cashmere scarves as the annual corporate gift presented by Conde Nast to their executives and top clients.

 Reporting back from the frontiers of creativity